NRubin613/neural-sde-project/README.md

 1. Read daily prices from chosen csv file (or fall back to a synthetic GBM‑style series if the download fails).
-2. Convert to log‑prices.
-3. Slice into overlapping windows (default length 256) and standardise each window.
-4. Fit the neural SDE via maximum likelihood.
+2. Fit the neural SDE via maximum likelihood.
-5. Save the weights under `checkpoints/model.pt`.
+3. Save the weights under `checkpoints/model.pt`.

 ## Simulating